-Like most good things, we developed the Pig Brig Trap System in the field as a result of necessity, trial and error, ingenuity, and dumb luck.
+Like most good things, we developed the Pig Brig Trap System in the field due to necessity, trial and error, ingenuity, and dumb luck.

-We’re a team of wildlife biologists often called upon to help with conservation projects around the world.
-Mostly, we focus on conflicts with overabundant or non-native deer, goats, pigs, and elk.
-Our projects usually entail removing every last animal (or many animals) from an island, a fenced area, a neighborhood, or a national park This takes quite a bit of work, and it's not the first 100 animals, but the last 10 that we spend the most time thinking about.
+White Buffalo is our non-profit organization that started in 1995.
+We are Tony and Vickie DeNicola - wildlife ecologists passionate about conservation and applied science.
+Our team of wildlife biologists is often called upon to help with conservation projects around the world.
+Mainly, we focus on conflicts with overabundant or non-native deer, goats, pigs, and elk.
+Our projects usually entail removing every last animal (or many animals) from an island, a fenced area, a neighborhood, or a national park.
+These projects take quite a bit of work, and it's not the first 100 animals but the last ten that take the most time.

-White Buffalo has accomplished impactful research and management projects, including work in the Galapagos, the Channel Islands, and Point Reyes National Seashore.
+White Buffalo has conducted many impactful research and management projects worldwide, including projects on the Galapagos, the Channel Islands, and Point Reyes National Seashore.

-The White Buffalo team developed the original Pig Brig trap during a feral hog eradication project in a fenced area on Guam.
-Our biologists couldn’t dig, place any metal objects into the ground, or do anything that disrupted the soil due to the unexploded WWII ordnance.
-So, they began hanging nets from trees with remotely triggered gates.
-They eventually realized it was easier to get the pigs to go under the net than through the gate – thanks to the pigs’ rooting behavior.
-Since then, we’ve upgraded and modified the net to make it better.
-We’ve tried different mesh sizes, so hog’s snouts don’t get caught; we’ve changed the net accessories to simplify set up, and we modularized the system so we can sell the Pig Brig Trap at a lower price.
-As a result, it's portable, quick to set up, and has the durability for multiple catches.
+The White Buffalo team developed the idea for the original Pig Brig Trap during a feral hog eradication project in a fenced area in Guam.
+Our biologists couldn’t place metal objects into the ground, or take any actions that disrupted the soil due to unexploded WWII ordnance.
+So, they began hanging nets from trees and using remotely triggered gates in an attempt to remove the feral pigs.
+Thanks to the rooting behavior of feral pigs, our team realized they more readily went under the net rather than through the metal gate.
+Since then, through trial and error, we’ve upgraded and modified the net to make it more effective.
+As a result, it's portable, quick to set up, and durable for loads of catches.

-Success stories are coming in from farmers and landowners from Texas to Florida.
-Our traps are now in Hawaii, Australia, New Zealand, and other spots across the globe.
+Success stories are coming in from farmers, ranchers and landowners across the southeast.
+Our traps are now in Hawaii, Australia, New Zealand, and other locations around the world.
 We’re here to help you solve your hog problems – whether you’re on 30 acres and trap twice a year or you manage a large national park in South Africa.

-That's our story, now we'd love to hear yours - email@example.com
+That's our story, and now we'd love to hear yours - email@example.com.